Morris Johnson: Third escape

 A year following his escape, Johnson was added to the FBI's Ten Most Wanted list on May 25, 1976.
 In less than a month, acting on an anonymous tip, federal agents captured him in New Orleans on June 26.
 Johnson then escaped from custody in Selma, Alabama on November 6.
 An accomplice sent hacksaw blades in the mail to Johnson, and the package had not been checked because it had a return address.
 Morris and five other prisoners sawed through the bars and fashioned a makeshift rope out of bed sheets to climb down to another part of the jail.
 On the ground level, they used an electrical cord to activate a device that controlled one door, and they broke a bar on another door to reach the outside.
 Morris was originally taken to this jail to testify in another trial.
 Johnson arrived at 2 p.m. that Saturday and escaped at 10 p.m. that same day; he had previously promised to send a message greeting his pursuers and, at Christmas, the judge and prosecutor in his court case as well as one of the FBI agents involved in his arrest received a card from Johnson which stated "I do my thing and you do your thing.
 If we should ever meet again, it's beautiful."
 Johnson was released in 2019.

-Star Man award
+Man of the Year award

 In 1976 Morris Johnson was nominated for the 1976 Indianapolis Star Man of the Year honor and was cited for "his initiative, intelligence and perseverance in dealing with the problems of prison security in our nation."

 Recapture

-Morris was recaptured on May 11, 1977 in Burnsville, Minnesota and was incarcerated at the Federal Prison in Lexington, KY.
+Morris was recaptured on May 11, 1977, in Burnsville, Minnesota and was incarcerated at the Federal Prison in Lexington, KY.
 He was released in 2019.